 Priority boarding

-It’s nice to get on the plane and get settled while there’s still plenty of space in the overhead bins.
-Priority boarding usually allows you to board first, with business class passengers – though you’ll need more than a perks credit card to score business class seats!
+Cards with this perk allow you to board first, with business class passengers – though you'll need more than a perks credit card to score business class seats!

 Free checked bag